 She commended the Irish Safer Internet Centre partners: Hotline.ie, Webwise, ISPCC Childline and the National Parent Council Primary for their unwavering commitment to build a safer and better digital world.
 Following the Minister’s opening addressed, Professor Brian O’Neill hosted a discussion with the Irish Safer Internet Centre partners: Chief Executive of ISPCC Childline, John Church; CEO of the National Parents Council Primary, Áine Lynch; Project Officer of Webwise (PDST Technology in Education), Jane McGarrigle; and Chief Executive of Hotline.ie, Ana Niculescu.

-Due to popular demand the recordings of the Irish Safer Internet Centre #BeKindOnline Webinar Series (9, 10 & 11th February), will be made publicly available in the coming week.
+Due to popular demand the recordings of the Irish Safer Internet Centre #BeKindOnline Webinar Series (9, 10 & 11th February), are available to watch again here.

 If you'd like to read more articles like this, then